fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/service-protection-with-load-based-pod-auto-scaler/average-latency.md

 overloaded.
 An auto-scaler controller is used to dynamically adjust the number of instances or resources allocated to a service based on workload demands.
 The basic service protection policy protects the service from sudden traffic spikes.
-But it is necessary to scale the service to meet demand in case of a persistent change in load.
+It is necessary to scale the service to meet demand in case of a persistent change in load.

 At a high level, this policy works as follows: